 - Theodore "Ted" Curson (1935-2012), American jazz trumpeter, best known for recording and performing with Charles Mingus

-- Sharon A. Curson, American Democrat politician, Delegate to Democratic National Convention from Michigan, 2000
+- Sharon A. Curson, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 2000

 - Thomas Curson Hansard (1776-1833), English printer and son of Luke Hansard, eponym of Hansard, the traditional name of the transcripts of Parliamentary Debates in Britain and some commonwealth countries and the Hansard Society in 1944 to promote parliamentary democracy; the first subscribers were Winston

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Let Curzon holde what Curzon helde